BishopFox/badPods/manifests/hostipc/README.md

 ```

-List all files in /dev/shm
+From the hostIPC pod, we can list all files in /dev/shm
 ```
 root@hostipc-exec-pod:/# ls -al /dev/shm/
 total 4